vitorm04/docs.pt-br/docs/framework/wcf/samples/findprivatekey.md

        -a            output absolute file name
 ```

-<span data-ttu-id="f3cbf-135">Se nenhum parâmetro for especificado no prompt de comando, este texto de Ajuda é exibido.</span><span class="sxs-lookup"><span data-stu-id="f3cbf-135">If no parameters are specified at the command prompt, then this help text is displayed.</span></span>
+<span data-ttu-id="c4de3-135">Se nenhum parâmetro for especificado no prompt de comando, este texto de Ajuda é exibido.</span><span class="sxs-lookup"><span data-stu-id="c4de3-135">If no parameters are specified at the command prompt, then this help text is displayed.</span></span>

-## <a name="examples"></a><span data-ttu-id="f3cbf-136">Exemplos</span><span class="sxs-lookup"><span data-stu-id="f3cbf-136">Examples</span></span>
+## <a name="examples"></a><span data-ttu-id="c4de3-136">Exemplos</span><span class="sxs-lookup"><span data-stu-id="c4de3-136">Examples</span></span>

-<span data-ttu-id="f3cbf-137">Este exemplo localiza o nome do arquivo do certificado com um nome de assunto de "CN = localhost", no repositório pessoal do usuário atual.</span><span class="sxs-lookup"><span data-stu-id="f3cbf-137">This example finds the filename of the certificate with a subject name of "CN=localhost", in the Personal store of the Current User.</span></span>
+<span data-ttu-id="c4de3-137">Este exemplo localiza o nome do arquivo do certificado com um nome de entidade "CN = localhost", no repositório pessoal do usuário atual.</span><span class="sxs-lookup"><span data-stu-id="c4de3-137">This example finds the filename of the certificate with a subject name of "CN=localhost", in the Personal store of the Current User.</span></span>

 ```
 FindPrivateKey My CurrentUser -n "CN=localhost"
 ```

-<span data-ttu-id="f3cbf-138">Este exemplo localiza o nome do arquivo do certificado com um nome de assunto de "CN = localhost", em que o pessoal armazenar do usuário atual e o caminho completo do diretório de saída.</span><span class="sxs-lookup"><span data-stu-id="f3cbf-138">This example finds the filename of the certificate with a subject name of "CN=localhost", in the Personal store of the Current User and output the full directory path.</span></span>
+<span data-ttu-id="c4de3-138">Este exemplo localiza o nome do arquivo do certificado com um nome de entidade "CN = localhost", no perfil pessoal armazenar do usuário atual e o caminho completo do diretório de saída.</span><span class="sxs-lookup"><span data-stu-id="c4de3-138">This example finds the filename of the certificate with a subject name of "CN=localhost", in the Personal store of the Current User and output the full directory path.</span></span>

 ```
 FindPrivateKey My CurrentUser -n "CN=localhost" -a
 ```

-<span data-ttu-id="f3cbf-139">Este exemplo localiza o nome do arquivo do certificado com impressão digital "03 33 98 63 e7 47 d0 48 71 33 62 64 76 5c 4c 9d 1 de 42 6b d 52", no repositório pessoal do computador Local.</span><span class="sxs-lookup"><span data-stu-id="f3cbf-139">This example finds the filename of the certificate with a thumbprint of "03 33 98 63 d0 47 e7 48 71 33 62 64 76 5c 4c 9d 42 1d 6b 52", in the Personal store of the Local Computer.</span></span>
+<span data-ttu-id="c4de3-139">Este exemplo localiza o nome do arquivo do certificado com impressão digital "03 33 98 63 e7 de 47 d0 48 71 33 62 64 76 5c 4c 9D 1 de 42 6b d 52", no repositório pessoal do computador Local.</span><span class="sxs-lookup"><span data-stu-id="c4de3-139">This example finds the filename of the certificate with a thumbprint of "03 33 98 63 d0 47 e7 48 71 33 62 64 76 5c 4c 9d 42 1d 6b 52", in the Personal store of the Local Computer.</span></span>

 ```
 FindPrivateKey My LocalMachine -t "03 33 98 63 d0 47 e7 48 71 33 62 64 76 5c 4c 9d 42 1d 6b 52"